Home How2Buy Helmets Children Promotions Pamphlets Statistics Laws Standards

 Who makes the coolest helmet?

 Marketing hype aside, coolness always depends on ventilation, and that depends mostly on the size of the front vents.
-Consumer Reports found all of the adult helmets they tested were Good for ventilation, with the Specialized M1 rated excellent.
+Consumer Reports usually finds that all of the adult helmets they test are at least Good for ventilation and only a few are Excellent.
 But you can look at a helmet and see 90 per cent of the ventilation story.
-Most riders will not need all the vents you see in the most expensive models.
+Most riders will not need all the vents you see in the most expensive models, but in some climates cooler is better.

 What will I pay for it?

-Our local K-Mart, Toys R Us and Wal-Mart discount stores have smooth, round, helmets meeting the CPSC standard on sale regularly for about $10 to $25, and most discount stores are under $30.
-Local bike shops have major brands for $35 to $150.
+Our local K-Mart, Toys R Us and Wal-Mart discount stores have smooth, round, helmets meeting the CPSC standard on sale regularly for about $20 to $25, and most discount stores are under $30.
+Local bike shops have major brands for $35 to $200.
+There are discounts online, but there are junk helmets and counterfeits too.

 Is a cheap helmet as safe as an expensive one?